Connecticut Court Records

 How Do I Remove Public Court Records in Connecticut?

-The decision to seal or erase a public record in Connecticut belongs to the court with current jurisdiction.
-While sealing a public record hides the information, it is still available to any eligible requester or person with a court order.
-According to the state constitution, the erasure of public records is a deletion of all information that pertains to the case.
+The decision to seal or erase a public record in Connecticut rests with the court that has current jurisdiction.
+While sealing a public record hides the information, it remains accessible to any eligible requester or person with a valid court order.
+According to the state constitution, the erasure of public records involves the deletion of all information pertaining to the case.
 It is as though the involved individual never faced the charge or conviction.
 Erasure may come easily if:

 - The charges never led to a conviction

-- An appeal to higher courts overturned the conviction
+- An appeal to the higher courts overturned the conviction

 - The state issues a pardon to the involved party